LWVPullman/LeagueWebsite/docs/_posts/2022-02-21-Art_Contest.md

 ---
 <span style="color:red; font-size:1em;"> **This Competition has ended!** </span>

 Thank you to the artists and their families and the Whitman County and Neill Public Libraries for supporting this program.
-All of the artists and their artwork will be posted here soon.
-Below are the top seven entries which recieved the prizes.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/2022-04-Winners_poster.jpg)